michelangelorossi/michelangelorossi.github.io/_pages/about.md

   - /about.html
 ---

-Incoming Associate Professor (without tenure), HEC Paris — July 2025
+Associate Professor of Marketing (without tenure) at HEC Paris.

-Currently Assistant Professor at Télécom Paris, CREST, Institut Polytechnique de Paris.
 CESifo Research Network Affiliate.

 I work at the intersection of industrial organization, quantitative marketing, and digitization.
 My research focuses on platform design, online reputation systems, and competition policy.